harshita02/Hello-Microverse/README.md

 ## Acknowledgments

-- Used the help from Utsargo Roy
+- Used the code of Utsargo Roy
-- Got the inspiration from my coding partner
+- Got the inspiration from my coding partners

 ## 📝 License